will be closed on Monday, February 15, 2016 in observance of

 Mediation is an informal meeting conducted by a neutral mediator (selected at random from a list of qualified mediators) who acts as a discussion facilitator.
 The mediator cannot force a lender to modify the debtor’s mortgage but can help the parties reach an agreement.
 Mediation is simply a way for debtors and lenders to discuss whether modifying the mortgage is possible.

-After the Motion is filed, the lender will have the opportunity to consent or object to participation in MMM.
-Click here for a sample consent form (click here for consent form without DMM Portal requirement).
-After the consent is filed a Mortgage Modification Mediation Order will be uploaded by the Clerk.
-Click here for the required form of order (or here for a no-portal order).
+After the Motion is filed, the lender will have 14 days to object to participation in MMM.
+If no objection is filed a Mortgage Modification Mediation Order will be uploaded by the Clerk.
+Click here for the required form of order.

 MINIMUM QUALIFICATIONS FOR THE